India national football team: Decline (1970s–2000)

 India returned to the Asian Games in 1966.
 Despite their performance two years prior during the AFC Asian Cup, India could not go beyond the group stage as the team finished third, behind Japan and Iran.
 Four years later, during the 1970 Asian Games, India came back and took third place during the tournament.
 The team defeated Japan 1–0 during the bronze-medal match.

 In 1974, India's performance in the Asian Games once again sharply declined as they finished the 1974 edition in last place in their group, losing all three matches, scoring two, and conceding 14 goals in the first round.
 India then showed steady improvement during the 1978 tournament, finishing second in their group of three.
 The team were then knocked-out in the next round, finishing last in their group with three defeats from three matches.
 The 1982 tournament proved to be better for India as the side managed to qualify for the quarter-finals before losing to Saudi Arabia 1–0.

 In 1984, India managed to qualify for the AFC Asian Cup for the first time since their second place triumph in 1964.
 During the 1984 tournament, India finished in last place in their five team group in the first round.
 India's only non-defeat during the tournament came against Iran, a 0–0 draw.

 Despite India's decline from a major football power in Asia, the team still managed to assert its dominance as the top team in South Asia.
 India managed to win the football competition of the South Asian Games in 1985 and then again won the gold medal in 1987.
-The team then began the 1990s by winning the inaugural SAFF Championship in 1993.
+The team then began the 1990s by winning the inaugural SAFF Championship in 1993 and silver medal at the 1993 South Asian Games.
+In February 1996, India achieved its highest FIFA ranking of 94, under Bhaichung Bhutia's captaincy.
 The team ended the 20th century by winning the SAFF Championship again in 1997 and 1999.